TheChilliPL/pilock/README.md

 A smart electronic door lock built on Raspberry Pi, written in Rust, under the MIT license.

+The repository is a Rust workspace divided into several packages:
+- `pilock_gpio` (`./gpio`): GPIO interface for the Raspberry Pi.
+Home for most embedded functionality.
+Used as a dependency in the main program.
+- `pilock_test_main` (`./test-main`): Test main program for the GPIO interface, used for testing.
+Will be removed in the future.
+- `pilock` (`./pilock`): Main program for the PiLock project, which will be used to control the lock and manage the user interface.

 ## Building

 We recommend cross-compiling PiLock on your development machine rather than building